What are you investigating?

 Presentations and posters span the fields studied at St. Edward's, from Biology to Theater Arts and Psychology to English Writing.
 If you want a sense of what kinds of projects have ben showcased in past years, feel free to browse programs from past years.

-Presentation of a creative endeavor
+Presentation of a formal paper/ creative endeavor

 Whatever format you undertake for SOURCE, the presentation, composition, artistic endeavor or poster board should be polished for the Symposium and shared in a manner that befits a professional environment.